 Contact information for AAM, including Customer Service and our Community Manager, is also available at this web page.

 AAM’s Customer Service Representatives can handle many things, and if they can’t handle it directly, they can help you get in contact with the right person.
 Please see this Customer Service web page or the AAM web page for more information.

-Our Community Manager is Melanie Veach.
-The best way to reach her is via Email at MVeach@AAMAZ.com.
+Our Community Manager is Wendi Shepard.
+The best way to reach her is via Email at WShepard@AAMAZ.com.
 See the AAM web page for her phone number, as well as the contact information for her administrative assistant.